Mike Worboys

-Michael Worboys (born 6 April 1947) is a British mathematician and computer scientist.
-He is professor of spatial informatics at the School of Computing and Mathematical Sciences at the University of Greenwich, London, England.
+Michael Worboys (born 6 April 1947) is a British mathematician, computer scientist and composer.

 Worboys is known for his research on the computational and mathematical foundations of Geographic Information Science (GISci) and Geographic Information Systems (GIS).
 In 1993 he founded the GIS Research UK (GISRUK) conference series, which is still held annually.
 With Matt Duckham, he wrote the well-known textbook GIS: a computing perspective.
 In 2010, Worboys also co-founded the open access Journal of Spatial Information Science with co-editors Matt Duckham, Jörg-Rüdiger Sack.

 Biography

 Worboys completed his studies in England.
 He received a B.Sc. in mathematics at the University of Reading in 1968, a M.Sc. in mathematical logic at the University of Bristol in 1969 and a Ph.D. in mathematics at the University of Birmingham in 1980.

 The Association for Computing Machinery awarded Worboys the title of Distinguished Scientist in 2006 and the University Consortium for Geographic Information Science (UCGIS) presented the 2008 Research Award to him.
-Worboys also holds honorary professorships at the University of Melbourne and the University of Edinburgh.
+Worboys has also held honorary professorships at the University of Melbourne and the University of Edinburgh.